DigitalNZ/supplejack/_posts/2014-05-01-dependencies.md

 **Installation instructions OSX/Linux/Unix:**

 We strongly recommend using [rbenv](https://github.com/sstephenson/rbenv) to manage your ruby versions.

-_Installation via Github checkout_

 OSX and *nix users can install rbenv from Github checkout: https://github.com/sstephenson/rbenv#installation

-_Installation via Homebrew_
+**Alternative installation for OSX using Homebrew:**

 OSX users should consider an alternative mode of installation using the [Homebrew](http://brew.sh/) package manager.